clinicjs/node-clinic/README.md

 ### Windows + PowerShell

-In order to diagnostic your application with node clinic, is mandatory execute your application after double hyphen(`--`), e.g: `clinic doctor -- node myapplication.js`.
+In order to diagnose your application with node clinic, you should execute your application after double hyphens(`--`), e.g: `clinic doctor -- node myapplication.js`.

-However, if you are using Windows and PowerShell need to know that a double hyphen instructs PowerShell to treat everything coming after as literal arguments rather than options.
+On Windows using PowerShell as terminal the above statement might not work because PowerShell parses everything after `--` as literal arguments instead of options.

-To avoid that behavior you can either quote ("--", '--') or escape (`--) the double hyphen
+To avoid that behavior you can either quote ("--", '--') or escape (`--`) the double hyphens.

 ## Supported Node.js versions